Compare VENDOR.Max

 For telecom towers, remote infrastructure, and backup systems where diesel creates fuel logistics, emissions, and maintenance overhead in constrained environments.

-- Fuel logistics vs fuel-free operation
+- Fuel logistics vs no continuous fuel logistics requirement

 - Maintenance interval vs solid-state architecture